mutech/aka-ios-rotatablelabel/README.md

 ### Animations

-Changing the rotation angle in animations works ok-ish (Run the demo to see for yourself.
-There are some quirks, depends on what you're doing).
+Changing the rotation angle inside animation blocks works fine (also in conjunction with constraints) in all cases covered in my use cases.

 ## How it works

 I'm using two labels, the one that's actually rotated is a subview of the first.

-I'm using the container view so that you can setup the label using interface builder (with a UIView and IBInspectable properties you can't set fonts).
+The reason why I'm using a label and not a plain view as container is to support configuration of the label via interface builder (with a UIView and IBInspectable properties you can't configure fonts).

-This is probably not the best way to do this and it can be done better, but it's basically doing the job I need it to do.
+The reaons why I'm using a container view in first place is because it seems to be impossible or at least too hard to make transformed views work properly with autolayout.

 ## Status

-I only had the time to make the features work that I need just now.
+I only had the time to make the features work that I needed until now and also no time to write UI or unit tests.
 Will come back to this later.

 The class will probably move to [AKACommons](https://github.com/mutech/aka-ios-commons)